 Please note that option papers will change from time to time, and not all will be run every year.

-As at September 2020, it is expected that the following options will run in the academic year 2021-22: Gender and Society in India c.
+As at September 2022, it is expected that the following options will run in the academic year 2023-24: Gender and Society in India c.
 1800 to the present; Societies and Economies in India c.
-1600-1800; The Economic Development of South Asia 1947-2017; The International Relations of South Asia; Trade and Exchange in South Asia: transcultural objects, relations and identities; Culture and Society in contemporary India; as well as most of the advanced language options.
+1600-1800; The Economic Development of South Asia 1947 to the present; The International Relations of South Asia; History and Politics of South Asia; Trade and Exchange in South Asia: transcultural objects, relations and identities; Social History of Colonial India 1800-1947; Education, State and Society in South Asia; Themes in the history of Pakistan; Unmasking the State: civil society activism in South Asia; Anthropology of South Asia; and Anthropology of Buddhism; as well as the main advanced language options.

 By the end of the first year, MPhil students will have worked out a thesis proposal, and plans for field or archival work to be undertaken during the summer months between the first and second years.